mmistakes/made-mistakes-jekyll/_posts/2012-08-31-paperfaces-ipad-portrait-project.md

 <a markdown="0" href="{{ site.url }}/paperfaces" class="btn" style="margin-bottom:0;">View all PaperFaces Portraits</a>

-**License:** Each PaperFaces portrait is protected under a [Creative Commons License]({{ site.url }}/terms.html "Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)").
+**Usage:** Each PaperFaces portrait is protected under a [Creative Commons License]({{ site.url }}/terms.html "Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0)").
 Feel free to use them as avatars, share on social media, or print out for personal use.
 {: .notice}

 ## Frequently Asked Questions